Marvel Treasury Edition

-Marvel Treasury Edition is an American comic book series published by Marvel Comics from 1974 to 1981.
+Marvel Treasury Edition is an American comic book format published by Marvel Comics, originally published from 1974 to 1981.
 It usually featured reprints of previously published stories but a few issues contained new material.
 The series was published in an oversized 10″ x 14″ tabloid (or "treasury") format and was launched with a collection of Spider-Man stories.
 The series concluded with the second Superman and Spider-Man intercompany crossover.
 Marvel also published treasuries under the titles Marvel Special Edition and Marvel Treasury Special as well as a number of one-shots.

+Marvel revived the format in 2016 with Spidey: All New Treasury Edition.
+The series continues to this day.
+This includes the subseries "Black White and Blood", books featuring only the colors black white and red and focus on several iconic Marvel characters such as Spiderman, Wolverine, and Venom.